hal-uw/gpu_variability_sc22_artifact/sec5d_pagerank/README.md

 |                            | GA10X cards, RTX 30X0 (X=5/6/7/8/9)   | `SM_86` `compute_86`                |

 ## Pull Container Image and Run the Application
-We use pre-existing Docker images from nvidia/cuda, pulled using Singularity.
+We use an existing Docker image from nvidia/cuda, pulled using Singularity.
 Steps to build and run PageRank using a Singularity container are given below:

 (1) Run `fetch-input.sh` to fetch input graph _rajat30.mtx_.
 ```